twig-energy/stronk/README.md

 - `can_increment` adds both `operator++` operators.
 - `can_decrement` adds both `operator--` operators.

-### Units

-- `unit`: enables unit behavior for multiplication and division.
-- `identity_unit`: enables unit behavior, but does not affect the type of multiplication and division.

 ### Third Party Library extensions (see `stronk/extensions/<library>.h`)

 - `can_absl_hash`: implements the `AbslHashValue` friend function.